26 September 2017

 Shares Held in Treasury: 450,000.

-Remaining Ordinary Shares in Issue: The number of remaining Ordinary Shares in issue is 85,452,608 which is the number that shareholders should use as the denominator for calculations by which they will determine if they are required to notify their interest in, or a change to their interests in, AFMC shares under the FCA’s Disclosure Guidance and Transparency Rules.
+Remaining Ordinary Shares in Issue: The number of remaining Ordinary Shares in issue, with voting rights, is 85,452,608 which is the number that shareholders should use as the denominator for calculations by which they will determine if they are required to notify their interest in, or a change to their interests in, AFMC shares under the FCA’s Disclosure Guidance and Transparency Rules.

 Percentage of shares not in public hands: 68%.